vortex-es/vortex-es.github.io/_posts/2018-01-11-global-wind-atlas.md

 "Another challenge was to feed our WRF model output into the wind climate generalization procedure.
 In the end, the best option was to run everything at our cluster in Barcelona to improve the efficiency of the whole modelling chain – the entire process took about four months," adds Vortex’s Wind Meteorologist, Albert Bosch i Mas.

-R&D Director at Vortex, Gil Lizcano, describes the atlas as “chalinging modeling work as the specification and timings requires us to be very effective and smart ”, drawing on the ever-improving input data and modelling innovations at Vortex.
-“We loved that the GWA wants to grow: it is an evolving platform.
+R&D Director at Vortex, Gil Lizcano, describes the atlas as "chalinging modeling work as the specification and timings requires us to be very effective and smart", drawing on the ever-improving input data and modelling innovations at Vortex.
+"We loved that the GWA wants to grow: it is an evolving platform.
 At Vortex, we understand that technology is not a frozen solution, but is ever changing.
-Our role is also to integrate the changes and understand what comes next and when it should be available for end users”.
+Our role is also to integrate the changes and understand what comes next and when it should be available for end users".

 Vortex’s mesolayer is available at <a href=http://www.interface.vortexfdc.com>www.interface.com</a>